hanswatkins/mern-medicine/README.md

    ```

 4. Set up environment variables:
-   - Create a `.env` file in the root of the project.
+   - Create a `.env` file in the /api directory.
    - Add the following environment variables to the file:

      ```